Best places to visit in Crete based on the town of your stay

 It’s basically a botanical garden with its own microcosm.

-Most of the people arrive there in the early afternoon, so I had the whole morning to enjoy it by myself.
+Most of the people arrived there in the early afternoon, so I had the whole morning to enjoy it by myself.

 Other attractions from Rethymno